 The rest of the sections are the same as section 2.
 From our run through of participant 1, we can determine that we only need to manually score the points of section 1 for all of the assigned participants.
 To quickly go through section 1 for all participants, click on the bottom of section 1 to quickly skip to this section for the next participant.

-To mark the participants with point-based assessment, click the flow name in the top and click "Point-based assessment".
+To mark the participants with point-based assessment, click the flow name in the top and click "Convert points to assessments".

 - The mark converter.

 - Show the marks and how participants are distributed between the marks.